PingOne Advanced Identity Cloud

 Set maximum session idle timeout

-Consider a user with a valid session navigating through pages or making changes to the configuration.
+Consider a user with a valid authenticated session navigating through pages or making changes to the configuration.
 If for any reason they leave their desk and their computer remains open, a malicious user could take the opportunity to impersonate them.

 Session idle timeout can help mitigate those situations by logging out users after a specified duration of inactivity.